eandersons/energi-docker-compose/README.md

   `docker-compose stop`;
 - bootstrap chaindata:
   `./bootstrap-chaindata.sh`
+  > This script should be made executable or it can be executed with shell binary (for example: `bash bootstrap-chaindata.sh`).
+  >
   > In this script `docker-compose` is used so `sudo` might be necessary.
 - start Energi Core Node container:
   `docker-compose start`.